Paul Watson (journalist): Biography

 Watson was born in Weston, Ontario.
 He was awarded the 1994 Pulitzer Prize for Spot News Photography for his photograph, taken in 1993 while covering the civil war in Somalia for the Toronto Star newspaper.
 The photograph depicted US Army 160th SOAR, Super 64 crew chief Staff Sgt.
 William Cleveland's body being dragged by Somalis through the streets of Mogadishu.

 His reporting and photography spans almost three decades and includes conflicts in more than a dozen countries on several continents.
-Among those are: Eritrea, Somalia, southern Sudan, Angola, Mozambique, South Africa, Romania, Serbia and Kosovo, as well as Afghanistan, Pakistan, Kashmir, Iraq and Syria.
+Among those are: Eritrea, Somalia, southern Sudan, Angola, Mozambique, South Africa, Romania, Serbia, and Kosovo, as well as Afghanistan, Pakistan, Kashmir, Iraq, and Syria.

-While at the Toronto Star, Watson earned four Canadian National Newspaper Awards for photography and stories on the child sex trade in Asia, anarchy in Somalia following the 1991 overthrow dictator Mohammed Siad Barre, and the torture and murder of a Somali teen by Canadian soldiers after a U.S.-led force intervened to end a famine in 1992.
+While at the Toronto Star, Watson earned four Canadian National Newspaper Awards for photography and stories on the child sex trade in Asia, anarchy in Somalia following the 1991 overthrow of dictator Mohammed Siad Barre, and the torture and murder of a Somali teen by Canadian soldiers after a U.S.-led force intervened to end a famine in 1992.

 He received the Drummer General’s Award in 2007 for his book Where War Lives, based on his experiences as a war journalist.
 The Globe and Mail of Toronto named it one of the "year’s 100 most notable books".

 His second book, Magnum Revolution: 65 Years of Fighting for Freedom, showcases the legendary agency's photographers' images of, and personal insights into uprisings spanning almost seven decades.
-It was co-written with The New Yorker′s Jon Lee Anderson and published by Prestel in Europe, the U.S. and Canada in 2012.
+It was co-written with The New Yorkers Jon Lee Anderson and published by Prestel in Europe, the U.S., and Canada in 2012.

 Watson was featured in director Martyn Burke's 2012 documentary Under Fire: Journalists in Combat, which was shortlisted for an Academy Award.
 The film won a prestigious Peabody Award in 2013.

 His work is on permanent display at the Newseum, in Washington, D.C., in the journalism museum's Pulitzer Prize Photographs Gallery.